warden-protocol/wardenprotocol/application/docs/api/proto-docs.md

 <a name="fusionchain.treasury.SignType"></a>

 ### SignType
-WalletType indicates what crypto scheme will be used by this wallet (e.g.
+WalletType indicates what crypto scheme will be used for signing (e.g.
 ECDSA).
-Its public key will be one of the specified type.

 | Name | Number | Description |
 | ---- | ------ | ----------- |